pnp/addin-transformation-guidance/articles/From-UI-Extensions-to-ListView-Command-Sets.md

 * *ClientSideComponentId*: defines the unique ID of the extension to render, and maps to the *id* attribute defined in the manifest file that we discussed before.
 * *ClientSideComponentProperties*: defines the custom configuration properties for the extension, if any.
 It is a string containing a JSON serialized object that represents an instance of the interface that declares the custom properties of the extension (in this example the interface is *IDocumentDetailsCommandSetProperties*).

-### Building the actual SharePoint Framework List View Command Set
+### Building the actual SharePoint Framework ListView Command Set
-Now that you have an overview of the solution, let's build the actual List View Command Set to provide the document details functionality, transforming the old SharePoint Add-in model UI Extension.
+Now that you have an overview of the solution, let's build the actual ListView Command Set to provide the document details functionality, transforming the old SharePoint Add-in model UI Extension.

 First of all, edit the manifest file and replace its content with the following one.